 Dinner in Westerpark or Jordaan

 For dinner on a weekend evening in the Jordaan we recommend planning ahead as many places will be busy.
-Try Pizza La Perla, Japanese Pancake World, Bar Boca, Salmuera or GIN.
+Try Pizza La Perla, Japanese Pancake World, Bar Boca, Rosie’s or Salmuera.
 For more dining ideas in the Jordaan, check out these restaurant tips.